 More and more people seek the benefits of a proper bite and aligned teeth.
-At Dr. Michael’s Dental Clinic, our patients come to us not only to improve the appearance of their smiles; our patients know that a better bite means that their teeth fit better and they’re at lower risk of potentially expensive dental treatments in the future.
+At Dr. Michael’s Dental Clinic in Dubai, our patients come to us not only to improve the appearance of their smiles; our patients know that a better bite means that their teeth fit better and they’re at lower risk of potentially expensive dental treatments in the future.

 SEE ALSO: Are You a Candidate for Lingual Braces?